DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 % python3 csdl-to-json.py --input ../../Redfish/metadata --output ../../Redfish/json-schema/ --config dmtf-config.json
 ```

 This example command converts the CSDL metadata files in the `Redfish/metadata` input directory to JSON Schema files in the `/Redfish/json-schema` output directory.
-The converter reads the configuration keys in the [`dmtf-config.json`](dmtf-config.json#L1 "dmtf-config.json#L1") configuration file to configure the generated JSON Schema files.
+To configure the generated JSON Schema files, the converter reads the configuration keys in the `dmtf-config.json` configuration file.

 ## Processing